 Waste material coming from washers using heavy fluids are characterized by a coarser graining than waste from water washers (i.e. grain size of 20 to 250 mm).
 Their chemical composition is effected by the character of the sterile rocks and cleaned coal.
 The chemical composition of the heavy fluids used has a substantial influence during washing.
-Here the components of the washing medium settle on the surfaces of refuse particles, and are first washed-out from the disposal.
-Therefore, the chemical character of this fluid should be considered from the environmental perspective.
-The coarser granulation of this refuse, in comparison with the preceding, does not provide conditions for the leaching of as large a quantity of pollutants as for water washes because (a) of the relatively smaller contact surface of the refuse particles with the percolating water, and (b) due to the higher velocity of the rain water percolation through coarser material.
+Here the components of the washing machine on the surfaces of refuse Therefore, the chemical particles, and are first washed-out from the class character of this fluid should be considered from a commental perspective.
+The coarser granulation of this refuse, in comparison was a preceding, does not provide conditions for the leaching of as large a quantity of lants as for water washes because (a) of the relatively smaller contact safety of the refuse particles with the percolating water, and (b) due to the higher version the rain water percolation through coarser material.

-The refuse from flotation is characterized with a very fine granulation in fractions from silty to 2 mm diameter.
-Their chemical composition is a function of the coal characteristics. characteristics of accompanying sterile formations, and also the chemical substances used as flotation fluids.
-The fine granulation of these wastes provides conditions for leaching large quantities of components particularly in disposal saturated with water.
-In case of dry disposals (e.g. above groundwater table), a fine granulation of this refuse limits the possibility of the filtration of the rain water through the stored material and may increase the share of evaporation in the disposal's water balance.
-The composition of the fluid used in the flotation process may also have substantial influence on the chemical character of leachates because some of the fluid's components may settle on the surface of grains.
-The type of fluids used in flotation should therefore also be controlled for potential groundwater pollution.
+The refuse from flotation is characterized with a consequence granulation in fractions from silty to 2 mm diameter.
+Their chemical composition is a function of the coal characteristics, characteristics of accompanying service chemical substances used as flotation fluids.
+The Inprovides conditions for leaching large quantities of cosaturated with water.
+In case of dry disposal: (e.g. a) granulation of this refuse limits the possibility of through the stored material and may increase a country water balance.
+The composition of the fluid sold is have substantial influence on the chemical character fluid's components may settle on the surface of genflotation should therefore also be controlled to protect formations, and also the adulations of these wastes ats particularly in disposal oundwater table), a fine aration of the rain water vaporation in the disposal's flotation process may also hates because some of the e type of fluids used in troundwater pollution.

-Laboratory tests of wastes, with respect to their storage, should be carried out considering the conditions of storage.
-With reference to the above, the full chemical analyses of refuse are not recommended, as this can lead to erroneous conclusions.
-Only a portion of the refuse components can pass into leachate, and only this portion is affecting the quality of groundwater.
+Laboratory tests of wastes, with respect to their stage, so be carried out considering the conditions of storage.
+With reference to the above, the hemical analyses of waste are not recommended, as this can lead to erroneous conclusions.
+Only a portion of the waste components can pass into leachate, and only this lordon to affecting the quality of groundwater.

-With sufficient time and funds, the lysimetric method of refuse analyzing is recommended when conducted in columns of a 1 m diameter, and 3-4 m high.
+With sufficient time and funds, the lysimetric method of wastern nalyzing is recommended when conducted in columns of a 1 m diameter, and 1-4 m ligh.
 These tests may be conducted under full saturation of refuse, if storage below the groundwater table is expected or where the refuse is only temporarily impacted with rain, if disposal above the groundwater table is expected.
 In the first case the duration of tests has to be defined on the basis of refuse permeability.
 A duration of 3 to 6 months is recommended.
 In the second case a duration of at least one year is recommended.
-The water for the tests in the first case should be taken from the aquifer within which the disposal is planned.
-In the second case the recommendation is to expose the refuse to the natural rain.
-Distilled water to simulate rain is not recommended because the rains in the industrialized areas are generally acidic (pH = 4-5) and containing pollutants.
+The water for the tests in the first case should be taken from the aquifer within which the disposal is planted.
+In the second case the recommendation is to expose the refuse to the natural ract.
+Hed water to simulate rain is not recommended because the rains in the industrialized and are generally acidic (pH = 4-5) and containing pollutants.